How to: Store breast milk, express breast milk and defrost breast milk

 Why should I express breast milk?

-Expressing milk involves squeezing milk out of your breast so you can store it and feed it to your baby later.
+Expressing breast milk involves squeezing milk out of your breast so you can store it and feed it to your baby later.
 You might decide to express milk if:

-- You have to be away from your baby for an amount of time
+• You have to be away from your baby for an amount of time

-- Your breasts are engorged and feeling full
+• Your breasts are engorged and feeling full

-- Your baby is struggling to latch or suck well from the breast
+• Your baby is struggling to latch or suck well from the breast

-- Your partner wants to help with feeding the baby
+• Your partner wants to help with feeding the baby

-- You want to increase your milk supply.
+• You want to increase your milk supply.

 Ultimately, it’s a decision for you to make based on your own circumstances.
 The most important thing is that your baby is getting fed and they’re happy and healthy.

-How do I express breast milk?
+How to express breast milk?

 You can express milk by hand, with a manual breast pump or with an electric breast pump.

 It may take a little while for your milk to start flowing, so be patient.
 Try and choose a time when you feel relaxed and comfortable.
 Having your baby close by will help your milk to flow because of the clever hormone, Oxytocin.
-Even looking at a photo of them may do the trick!

 How do I express breast milk by hand?